 That sort of action will not only safeguard council workers' living standards.
-It will force the troops and The government can keep the troops in as long as the strikers are isolated in Glasgow.
+It will force the troops out.
+The government can keep the troops in as long as the strikers are isolated in Glasgow.
 If council workers all over the country join in, all the councils, including Glasgow will be forced to settle.

-In the past two weeks, the Glasgow International Socialists have strained every muscle to support the council strikers and get the troops
+In the past two weeks, the Glasgow International Socialists have strained every muscle to support the council strikers and get the troops in the country, then all of us will go down.

 For this they have had to put up with a constant howl of abuse not only from the gutter press, but also from union leaders and officials.
-Reidford, Communist secretary of Glasgow Trades Council, told a Scottish Sunday newspaper that the International Socialists were 'fleas in a bed who turn up at other peoples' picketing.'
+John Reidford, Communist secretary of Glasgow Trades Council, told a Scottish Sunday newspaper that the International Socialists were 'fleas in a bed who turn up at other peoples'

-Yes, IS trade unionists do turn other people's picketing bethey believe that the most powerpon in the workers' rmous a solidarity: that an injury to one a mary to all, that unless the dust and electricians are assisted and are everywhere in the country, then all of us will go down.
+Yes, IS trade unionists do turn up at other people's picketing because they believe that the most powerful weapon in the workers armoury is solidarity: that an injury to one is an injury to all, that unless the dustcart drivers and electricians are assisted by workers everywhere